dallenpyrah/ContextualMocker/docs/HOW_IT_WORKS.md

 - Mocks can have state that changes as methods are called (e.g., login/logout).
 - Stubbing rules can be conditional on the current state and can trigger state transitions.
+- State is managed per-mock and per-context, ensuring complete isolation.

+### ContextScope Lifecycle

+The `ContextScope` class provides automatic resource management:

+1. **Creation**: `scopedContext(contextId)` saves the current context and sets the new one
+2. **Usage**: All operations within the scope use the active context automatically
+3. **Cleanup**: When the scope closes (via try-with-resources), the previous context is restored
+4. **Nesting**: Scopes can be nested, with inner scopes temporarily overriding outer ones
+5. **Thread Safety**: Each thread maintains its own context stack via ThreadLocal storage

 ---

-## 3. Internal Flows
+## 3. Internal Flows and API Architecture

 ### Mock Creation

-- Uses ByteBuddy to generate proxy instances for interfaces.
+- Uses ByteBuddy to generate proxy instances for interfaces and concrete classes.
 - Proxies delegate all method calls to a ContextualInvocationHandler.

+### API Architecture Overview

+ContextualMocker provides multiple API layers for different use cases:

+**1. Scoped Context Management (Recommended)**
+- `scopedContext(contextId)` returns a `ContextScope` that implements `AutoCloseable`
+- Automatically manages context setup/cleanup via try-with-resources
+- Prevents context leaks and ensures proper resource management

+**2. Direct Methods**
+- `when(mock, context, methodCall)` for direct stubbing
+- `verify(mock, context, mode, methodCall)` for direct verification
+- Bypass verbose fluent chains for simple operations

+**3. Builder Pattern**
+- `withContext(contextId)` returns a `ContextualMockBuilder`
+- Efficient chaining of multiple operations in the same context
+- Methods return the builder for continued chaining

+**4. Convenience Methods**
+- `verifyOnce()`, `verifyNever()` for common verification patterns
+- Reduce boilerplate for frequently used operations

-### Stubbing Flow
+### Stubbing Flow (New APIs)

+**Scoped Context Approach:**
-1. User calls `given(mock).forContext(contextId).when(...).thenReturn(...)`.
+1. User calls `try (ContextScope scope = scopedContext(contextId))`
+2. Context is automatically set for the current thread
+3. User calls `scope.when(mock, () -> mock.method()).thenReturn(value)`
-2. A stubbing rule is created and added to the registry for the mock/context.
+4. Stubbing rule is created and registered for the mock/context
-3. Rules can specify required state and state transitions.
+5. Context is automatically restored when scope closes

+**Direct Method Approach:**
+1. User calls `when(mock, contextId, () -> mock.method()).thenReturn(value)`
+2. Context is temporarily set for the stubbing operation
+3. Stubbing rule is created and registered
+4. Context management is handled internally

 ### Invocation Flow

 1. When a method is called on a mock, the handler:
-   - Looks up the current context (from ContextHolder or explicit API).
+   - Looks up the current context (from ContextHolder or active scope)
-   - Looks up the current state for the mock/context.
+   - Looks up the current state for the mock/context
-   - Finds the first matching stubbing rule (method, arguments, state).
+   - Finds the first matching stubbing rule (method, arguments, state)
-   - Executes the rule (returns value, throws, or answers dynamically).
+   - Executes the rule (returns value, throws, or answers dynamically)
-   - Records the invocation for later verification.
+   - Records the invocation for later verification
-   - Applies any state transitions.
+   - Applies any state transitions

-### Verification Flow
+### Verification Flow (New APIs)

+**Scoped Context Approach:**
-1. User calls `verify(mock).forContext(contextId).verify(mode).method(...)`.
+1. User calls `scope.verify(mock, mode, () -> mock.method())`
+2. Context is already active from the scope
-2. The registry is queried for invocation records matching the method, arguments, and context.
+3. Registry is queried for matching invocation records
-3. The verification mode (times, never, atLeast, atMost) is checked.
-4. If verification fails, an AssertionError is thrown with details.
+4. Verification mode is checked and assertions made

+**Direct Method Approach:**
+1. User calls `verify(mock, contextId, mode, () -> mock.method())`
+2. Context is temporarily set for verification
+3. Registry queried and verification performed
+4. Context management handled internally

+**Streamlined Verification:**
+1. User calls `verify(mock).forContext(contextId).that(mode, () -> mock.method())`
+2. Eliminates the double `.verify()` call pattern
+3. More readable than traditional fluent approach

 ---